psychemedia/island-tales-book-one/51_march_of_the_blanketeers.md

 >
 > Becuase for now, in this time, in this story, the troops turned instead, and went after the marchers.
 >
-> They had been expecting their leaders to catch up with them later in the day, along with the money colection they need to support them and pay their way as they marched south.
+> They had been expecting their leaders to catch up with them later in the day, along with the money collection they need to support them and pay their way as they marched south.
 >
-> Instaed, the soldiers came along, on their horses, with swords and sabers and who knows what, and the marchers — well, a blanket didn't work so well as armour, so it's not hard to work out who came off worst.
+> Instead, the soldiers came along, on their horses, with swords and sabers and who knows what, and the marchers — well, a blanket didn't work so well as armour, so it's not hard to work out who came off worst.
 >
 > Some of the marchers were split up and sent this way, others were sent that way, and several hundred found themselves in jail for several nights, before being released.
 >